Skip to main content Skip to footer

 2. Blocks creativity: Spending too much time analyzing every possibility can stifle creativity.
 The fear of making the wrong choice can discourage employees from experimenting with innovative ideas or finding creative solutions to problems that may arise as a result of the option they choose.

 3. Increased stress and burnout: Constantly weighing different choices without settling on one can make you feel more stressed and fatigued, increasing the possibility of burnout.
-With too much pressure to make the “right” choice, either from yourself or external players, it’s easy to feel overwhelmed more quickly.
+With too much pressure to make the “right” choice, either from yourself or external players, it’s easy to feel overwhelmed more quickly, even from a simple to-do list.

 4. Missed opportunities: Spending too much time evaluating options can eventually lead to missed opportunities.
 Being overly cautious or indecisive can lead to losing time, market advantages, and competitiveness.